 - Envision - define your vision clearly before embarking on extreme project management.

-- Speculate - have your team participate in creative thinking process and brainstorm ideas that will achieve your vision.
+- Speculate - have your team participate in the creative thinking process and brainstorm ideas that will achieve your vision.

 - Innovate - make your team test their speculations by coming up with innovative solutions.